 Dash needed to go right back to basics in the round pen to learn some emotional control.
 And at the same time I needed to learn to slow down a horse like him.
 After that, he could graduate to plenty of exercises with collection and bit pressure.
 Only then would he be ready and safe to start doing some jumping again.

-Emotional regulation and control is the underlying problem for these horses.
+Emotional regulation and control is typically a major underlying problem for these horses.

 A horse can be hot and love to go fast but if they have the ability to curb that enthusiasm when being asked to slow down by their rider, then that is beneficial to both the horse and the rider.
 The rider for obvious reasons but the horse also benefits from learning how to stay relaxed and calm.